 What we need to achieve: suppression or at least mitigation – to provide healthcare and win time for innovation we need to flatten the curve

 Rapid outbreaks are the default with COVID-19.
 If we are not monitoring the situation closely and do not aim to slow the rate of infection it will spread rapidly through large parts of the population.6

 All countermeasures have the same goal: to slow the rate of infection.

 This is the logic of ‘flattening the curve’.
 The aim is to slow the spread of the disease so that we reduce the peak and can care for all – or at least a larger share – of the people that need care.

-These strategies come in two intensities: mitigation and suppression.5
+These strategies come in two intensities: mitigation and suppression.7

 - The goal of a mitigation strategy is to slow the rate of infection, but it isn’t so ambitious as to reduce the reproduction number (Rt) – the expected number of secondary cases generated by each case – below 1.
 As Rt remains above 1 the pandemic develops with a single peak due to the build-up of herd immunity.

 - The goal of a suppression strategy is to reduce Rt below 1 and keep the total number of infections so low that herd immunity will never be achieved.
-The hope is that a vaccine will become available which will provide the immunity instead.
+The hope in this strategy is that a vaccine will become available which will provide the immunity instead.